Purple: Piety, faith, penitence, and theology

 Bishop Mercurius of Zaraisk wearing an episcopal mantle (Saint Nicholas Russian Orthodox Cathedral, New York).

 The color purple is also associated with royalty in Christianity, being one of the three traditional offices of Jesus Christ, i. e. king, although such a symbolism was assumed from the earlier Roman association or at least also employed by the ancient Romans.

 Vanity, extravagance, individualism

 In Europe and America, purple is the color most associated with vanity, extravagance, and individualism.
 Among the seven deadly sins, it represents pride.
 It is a color which is used to attract attention.

 The artificial, materialism and beauty

 Purple is the color most often associated with the artificial and the unconventional.
 It is the major color that occurs the least frequently in nature, and was the first color to be synthesized.

 Ambiguity and ambivalence

 Purple is the color most associated with ambiguity.
 Like other colors made by combining two primary colors, it is seen as uncertain and equivocal.

 Mourning

 In Britain, purple is sometimes associated with mourning.
 In Victorian times, close relatives wore black for the first year following a death ("deep mourning"), and then replaced it with purple or dark green trimmed with black.
-This is rarely practised today.
+This is rarely practiced today.